ajcwebdev/dash-transcripts/markdown_files/2024-02-19-1st-update-on-merchant-credits.md

 [49:38] you know, three dimensions and time.
 That's, uh, that's my, that's my background.
 And this is, this is, this is really like, uh, like a fun, uh, fun project for me that, uh, yeah, [49:55] I like cryptocurrencies and, and, uh, and I like dash.
 So this is, this is a, you could say it's a, it's a hobby project, but I, I, I would like to try to do it, um, to finish
 [50:13] something out of this.
 Well, the app we've been talking about today would work in space and time.
 So I see right in there.
 So, um, yeah, we will see you all next week when we
 [50:29] are going to have an update.
-Is it from Jojo or from Alessandro next week, Ryan?
+Is it from Jojo or from Alessandro next week, Rion?
 Uh, I believe Alessandro.
 And what is Alessandro going to tell us about?
 Uh, he's been doing
 [50:40] some work on the, the core dash core, uh, through the incubator.
 So I just wanted to get some insights on, on what he's, he's up to, um, a little bit more in depth.
 I, I think
 [50:54] we'll wait till next week.
 Cause he has about three different projects, uh, that he's working on and I'm not sure if we want to cover them all in one episode or split it up, but, uh, [51:06] yeah, it's some exciting stuff on the dash core side.
 Okay.
 Sounds good.
 All right.
 Until then.
 Bye everybody.
 Bye.